Calcium homeostasis refers to the regulation of the concentration of calcium ions in the extracellular fluid.

-Calcitonin in the blood stimulate the skeleton to remove calcium from the blood plasma, and deposit it as bone.
-The reduced levels of PTH inhibit removal of calcium from the skeleton. reduced parathryroid levels increase the loss of calcium in the urine and decrease phosphate excretion.
+Calcitonin in the blood stimulates the skeleton to remove calcium from the blood plasma, and deposit it as the bone.
+The reduced levels of PTH inhibit removal of calcium from the skeleton. reduced parathyroid levels increase the loss of calcium in the urine and decrease phosphate excretion.

 Increased phosphates in plasma bind calcium and remove calcium from blood.

-Moreover decreased parathyroid levels inhibit the formation of calcitriol (1,25 dihydroxyvitamin D3) from cholecalciferol (vitamin D3) by the kidneys which affects to decrease the absorption of calcium from the intenstineT.
+Moreover decreased parathyroid levels inhibit the formation of calcitriol (1,25 dihydroxyvitamin D3) from cholecalciferol (vitamin D3) by the kidneys which affect to decrease the absorption of calcium from the intestine.

-Low vitamin D3 levels also causes osteoclasts to release less calcium ions into the blood plasma.
+Low vitamin D3 level also causes osteoclasts to release less calcium ions into the blood plasma.

-These feedback and regulatory mechanisms help to maintain total serum calcium within narrow physiological range.
+These feedback and regulatory mechanisms help to maintain total serum calcium within the narrow physiological range.

 Disorders of Calcium